B-brane transport in anomalous (2,2) models and localization: Band restriction rule in non-supersymmetric models

-Given a B-brane in a $U(1)^r$ GLSM with no superpotential, we can ask for its image in some phase upon RG flow.
-More precisely, as we explained, we take the large gauge coupling limit $e\to\infty$ while keeping the complexified energy scale~$\mu$ and FI-theta parameters fixed, so that the phase gives a good description of the physics at scale~$\mu$.
+Given a B-brane in a $U(1)^r$ GLSM with no superpotential, we can ask for its image in some phase.
+More precisely, as we explained, we take the gauge-decoupling limit $g\to\infty$ while keeping the complexified energy scale~$\mu$ and FI-theta parameters fixed, so that the phase gives a good description of the physics at scale~$\mu$.

 Deep in a pure-Higgs phase, at every point on the Higgs branch all continuous gauge symmetries are Higgsed and the vector multiplets have mass $\gtrsim e$.
 The massive vector multiplets can thus be integrated out.
-Their effect is thus to impose D-term equations and quotient out by gauge symmetry, so that the theory is well-described by an NLSM on the Higgs branch $X_\zeta=V/\!/_\zeta G$.
+Their effect is thus to impose D-term equations and quotient out by gauge symmetry, so that the theory is well-described by an NLSM on the Higgs branch $X_\zeta=V/\!/\!_\zeta\, G$.
 A B-brane $\cB\in D^b(V,G)$ of the GLSM, namely a complex of equivariant vector bundles on~$V$, is mapped by these steps to the brane obtained by restricting the vector bundles then pushing forward to the quotient $X_\zeta\simeq(V\setminus\Delta)/G_{\CC}$.
 In other words,

 in pure-Higgs phases, for instance in all phases of a Calabi-Yau model.